-Why does the Project donate carriers?
+Why does the Project offer support/consults and in some cases, donate carriers?
 Babies want to be close to their parents and carers; it helps them to feel safe.
 They cry less when held and rocked and soothed, and will usually fall asleep in their carer’s arms.
 In-arms carrying can be tiring, so using a sling or carrier can make life much easier.
 Using a carrier bring many therapeutic benefits to babies, older children and carers from all walks of life.

 Babies with disabilities or sick children may benefit enormously from being held close in a carrier, giving them a safe space, offering reassurance, or allowing them to participate in family life.
 It may make transport easier.

 When a family is experiencing a great upheaval (leaving their home country, feeling from domestic abuse, moving into foster care), a carrier can provide a safe haven and a sense of loving familiarity in a strange situation.

 Slings can simply be a practical solution for getting around and out of the house and able to do things; for others, the act of carrying can be calming and uplifting.
 There is a hormonal basis to how close contact can help with mood disorders (oxytocin and dopamine), For many, the use of a sling (when the last thing you want to do is hold a baby) can trigger these biological cascades and bring some relief.
 Arms can get tired holding babies who will only stop crying when cuddled; a sling can make this easier.